trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/DMLRecipes.md

 System.debug(results);
 ```

----
 ## Classes
-### CustomDMLException
+### CustomDMLException Class

 This exception is for throwing a custom exception to
 highlight how negative tests operate.

-**Inheritance**

-CustomDMLException

----